mitchem890/AFNI_Analysis/README.md

 # AFNI_Analysis

-*Pipeline is developed by the CCP lab at Washington University St. Louis. *
+*This pipeline is developed by the Cognitive Control Psy lab at Washington University St. Louis to replicate the standard analysis processing used on subjects in the Dual Mechanisms of Cognitive Control*